ultimatemember/ultimatemember/readme.txt

 **Enhancements**

-* Added: Server side validation when Searching Form is submitted.
+* Added: Server-side validation when the Search Form is submitted.
+* Added: Action hook `um_approve_user_on_email_confirmation` to natively approve the user after validating the email activation link.

 **Bugfixes**

-* Fixed: Security issue CVE ID: CVE-2025-15064.
-Deprecated ability to use HTML inside the user description.
+* Fixed: Security issue, CVE ID: CVE-2025-15064.
+Deprecated the ability to use HTML inside the user description.
 It's still allowed to use only predefined 'user_description' tags in `wp_kses()`.
-* Fixed: Security issue CVE ID: CVE-2026-1404.
-Changed template items formatting to avoid using HTML symbols in the filter values.
+* Fixed: Security issue, CVE ID: CVE-2026-1404.
+Modified template item formatting to avoid using HTML characters in the filter values.

-* Templates required update:
+* Fixed: Profile photo dropdown menu position for screens smaller than 340px.
+* Fixed: Display of the saved value of the "Privacy Options" > "Allowed roles" setting for the member directory.
+* Fixed: Information in Site-Health about the registration form's `Template` and `Role` settings.
+* Fixed: Information in Site-Health about the login and profile form's `Template` settings.

+**Templates Requiring Update**

 * members.php
 * searchform.php

+**Note: Cached and optimized/minified assets(JS/CSS) must be flushed/re-generated after the upgrade**

 = 2.11.1 2025-12-16 =